Dan-Duran/MamaShop/README.md

 See if you can dump out the list of customers in Mama Shop.
 To gain the most understanding, it is advised that the user do this systematically, step by step.
 Find out where the SQL vulnerability is and proceed to gather information on the database. and finally dump out the customer list.

-For a more detailed walkthrough, refer to the article [https://www.nighthour.sg/articles/2018/learning-sql-injection-using-vulnerable-mama-shop.html](https://www.nighthour.sg/articles/2018/learning-sql-injection-using-vulnerable-mama-shop.html)

-## Source signature
-Gpg Signed commits are used for committing the source files.

-> Look at the repository commits tab for the verified label for each commit, or refer to [https://www.nighthour.sg/git-gpg.html](https://www.nighthour.sg/git-gpg.html) for instructions on verifying the git commit.
->
-> A userful link on how to verify gpg signature is availabe here [https://github.com/blog/2144-gpg-signature-verification](https://github.com/blog/2144-gpg-signature-verification)